sxjack/unix_rid_capture/README.md

 A program that captures ASTM F3411 / ASD-STAN 4709-002 UAV direct remote identification signals transmitted over WiFi and Bluetooth.

 Requires
-  * WiFi hardware capable of being put into monitor mode,
+  * WiFi hardware capable of being put into monitor mode (optional),
-  * libpcap-dev for capturing WiFi signals (optional),
+  * libpcap-dev for capturing WiFi signals (optional, I have version 1.8),
-  * bluez for capturing Bluetooth signals (optional)
+  * bluez for capturing Bluetooth signals (optional, I have version 5.10),
+  * a nRF52840 dongle with the sniffer firmware (optional),
+  * ncurses (optional, I have version 6.1),
   * opendroneid.c and opendroneid.h from [opendroneid](https://github.com/opendroneid/opendroneid-core-c/tree/master/libopendroneid).

 The output is in json format.
-An perl script is provided which converts the json into gpx files suitable for Google Earth.
+Perl scripts are provided for converting the json into gpx files suitable for Google Earth and displaying it on screen.

-Tested using an rtl8812au based WiFi dongle.
+Tested using an rtl8812au based WiFi dongle, an nRF52840 dongle and a Raspberry Pi 3B.

 Probably won't receiver BT5 advertising.